apleasantview/wp-scratch-box/README.md

 `.htaccess` - `example.conf` - `custom-php.ini`.

 Please review these files and make adjustments accordingly if you change any default configuration values.

+**Note:** Instead of rewriting these files, the use of Ansible playbooks after the initial provisioning is preferred.
+Equally, using Ansible to add any other packages or modules is encouraged.

 The `resources` folder also has a Mailcatcher installation script.